 The Leopold House Mortgage is retired!!

 Let's say that again--The mortgage on the Leopold Childhood Home (111 Clay Street) is paid in full!
 We couldn't have done it without the support of our wonderful volunteers and donors.
 Thanks to everyone who has worked so hard to make this project a reality.
 What a great way to go into the new year!
+Now our fund-raising can target special projects funds and paying down the mortgage on the Starker-Leopold House (101 Clay).

 Leopold Compound Map - November 2019.jpg